 IIIT-H offers postgraduate programmes (PG programmes) in a range of specializations, in full-time and part-time formats.
-Many of the PG programmes are supported by research centres, and are aligned to the research centers’ major areas of interest and work.
+Many of the PG programmes are supported centres, and are aligned to the research centers’ major areas of interest and work.
 Please look at the respective research centers’ description for their areas of work.

 The two-year M Tech programme, designed to help graduates and working professionals enhance their professional qualifications and career prospects, imparts advanced knowledge in one or more specialized areas, listed in the table above.
 In the first year, students acquire the background knowledge of the chosen field, and in the second year, students gets to study advanced courses and do projects on campus, or in industry.

 This is a research-oriented Masters’ programme, normally lasting two years and culminates in a thesis defense.
 Students can take advanced courses in the chosen area of specialization and devote a year or more towards research.
 Exceptionally well prepared students can directly start working on research thesis in the first year itself.
 In most cases, students receive financial support, and are encouraged to publish their work in conferences and journals.